Frequently Asked Questions

 If you are not happy with the ATO’s objection decision, you may appeal the decision to the Administrative Appeals Tribunal or the Federal Court of Australia.

 While the ATO is required to consult the IGTO on the proposed disclosure, the IGTO (like other ombudsmen) is not empowered to compel or direct the ATO in relation to its decision to report tax debt information to credit reporting bureaus – ultimately, that will be a matter for the Commissioner of Taxation (or his authorised officers).
-Additionally, the IGTO does not endorse any decision the ATO may make in relation to disclosing tax debt information to credit reporting bureaus.”
+Additionally, the IGTO does not endorse any decision the ATO may make in relation to disclosing tax debt information to credit reporting bureaus.

 The best measure to prevent the ATO from disclosing a taxpayer’s business tax debts is to continue to effectively engage with the ATO to address the outstanding debt.
 The IGTO is available to assist taxpayers where they are experiencing difficulties engaging with the ATO for this purpose.

 No. The TPB has responsibility for dealing with complaints against all registered tax agents and business activity statement (BAS) agents in Australia.
-Details on how you can lodge a complaint against your tax agent are available on the Tax Practitioners Board’s website.
+Details on how you can lodge a complaint about your tax agent are available on the Tax Practitioners Board’s website.

 No. The TPB is responsible for registering tax agents and BAS agents.
 If you are not happy with the TPB’s decision, you can apply for it to be reviewed by the Administrative Appeals Tribunal.
 The Tribunal is empowered to reinstate tax and BAS agents’ registration.
 Further information is available on the Tax Practitioners Board’s website.